lino-framework/book/docs/dev/demo_fixtures.rst

 Read more about this in the `Django documentation
 <https://docs.djangoproject.com/en/1.9/howto/initial-data/>`_.

-Lino adds the concept of **demo fixtures**.
+Lino uses this to define the concept of **demo fixtures**.
 These are a predefined set of fixture names to be specified by the application developer in the :attr:`demo_fixtures <lino.core.site.Site.demo_fixtures>` attribute.
 The `min1` application has the following value for this attribute:

 >>> from lino import startup
 >>> startup('lino_book.projects.min1.settings.demo')